 Founder of ExcelChamp.
 Master Trainer at Intellisoft Systems in Singapore.

 Need Tips on Pivot Tables, Data Analysis or Creating Better Charts?

 - How To Show Values and Percentages in Excel Pivot Tables

 - 7 Habits of Highly Effective Data Analysts

 - Creating Beautiful Excel Charts For Business Presentations

 And if you want to learn Advanced Excel fast, then check out our detailed guide.

-Articles Written By Vinai is passionate about maximizing Excel to improve everyday productivity.
-He conducts Excel workshops in Singapore, Australia, Middle East.
+Vinai is passionate about maximizing Excel to improve everyday productivity.
+He conducts online Excel workshops as well as classroom workshops in Singapore, Australia, Middle East.
 If you would like to engage him to train your staff in maximising Excel, do contact us.